Nimra-Iman/Matplotlib/README.md

 # Matplotlib lectures are currently uploading...
-Only few left
+Only a few left